-- Tutorials for your website, and how to navigate through a confusing or a glitch
+- Tutorials for websites, and how to navigate through confusions or glitches

 - How to make something using items you already have at home

-- How to fix minor problems on your website (or contact and hire us)
+- How to fix minor problems on websites and the option to hire us for additional help

 - Creative tips to help with social media

-- Tips for staying organized for your home and office
+- Tips for staying organized at home and the office

 - Money saving tips, and so much more